Ya-ya-L/Project/Step1-Ask & Step2-Prepare.md

 # Deliverables
 In order to answer the key business questions, I will follow the steps of the data analysis process: **ask, prepare, process, analyze, share, and act**.

+I will produce a report with the following deliverables:

+1. A clear statement of the business task
+2. A description of all data sources used
+3. Documentation of any cleaning or manipulation of data
+4. A summary of my analysis
+5. Supporting visualizations and key findings
+6. Top three recommendations based on your analysis

 ## Ask

 Three questions will guide the future marketing program: